App-vNext/Polly/docs/chaos/result.md

         MaxRetryAttempts = 4,
         Delay = TimeSpan.FromSeconds(3),
     })
-    .AddChaosResult(new OutcomeStrategyOptions<HttpResponseMessage> // Monkey strategies are usually placed as the last ones in the pipeline
+    .AddChaosResult(new OutcomeStrategyOptions<HttpResponseMessage> // Chaos strategies are usually placed as the last ones in the pipeline
     {
         OutcomeGenerator = static args =>
         {